Astribot S1 – When the Demo Misrepresents Capability

 For the kind of system portrayed in the Astribot S1 promotional video highly advanced and robust computer vision capabilities would be required in order for it to autonomously perform a diverse range of interactive tasks in the real world.

-Additionally, for such interactions to be safe around humans, the sensor latency and coverage would need to be substantially improved.
-A robot arm moving at 10m/s is moving 10 mm (0.4 inches) per millisecond!
+For such interactions to be safe around humans, the sensor latency and coverage would need to be substantially improved.
+A robot arm moving at 10 m/s is moving 10 mm (0.4 inches) per millisecond!
 A sensor like the Intel RealSense would typically run at 30-60 Hz for the kinds of resolutions shown in the video, which basically means that one video frame is captured every 33 milliseconds.
 How close to the (supposedly) autonomous robot would you be comfortable standing?

 Scroll to top